WHUIR/PLEASER/data/readme.md

 # Readme

-The datasets in our experiments are derived from two primary sources:
+The datasets in our experiments are derived from two sources:
 - the raw meta information (e.g., title, review) downloaded from [Amazon review](https://nijianmo.github.io/amazon/index.html).
 - the preprocessed interactions (i.e., item sequences) obtained from [UniSRec](https://github.com/RUCAIBox/UniSRec).